AsterixhDev/worldtime/README.md

-# Welcome to TerraTemps — website user guide
+# Welcome to WorldTimeSage — website user guide

-This document is a user-facing guide describing what the TerraTemps website does and how to use its features.
+This document is a user-facing guide describing what the WorldTimeSage website does and how to use its features.
 It's written for visitors and end users, not developers.

-## What TerraTemps does
+## What WorldTimeSage does

 - Shows the current local time for countries, regions, and timezones worldwide.
 - Lets you build a personalized dashboard of clocks so you can monitor multiple locations at once.